Learn how to add your bank and credit card accounts to automatically download your recent transactions.

 - Follow the onscreen instructions.

-Next steps: Download the latest bank and credit card transactions
+Next steps: Download and categorise your recent transactions

 One of the most helpful features in QuickBooks is at your fingertips.
 Now that your accounts are connected, QuickBooks will automatically download transactions so you don't have to enter them manually.